 Every day, another blog is abandoned, another novel shelved, another poem left unfinished.
 “I just don’t have time anymore,” a writer says, then deletes a file that was going to be the next great American novel, or crumples up a poem that would have inspired the next great world leader and throws it in the trash.

 Don’t Give Up

 What if J.K.
 Rowling had given up on her fantastical story?
 What if George Lucas had given up on his groundbreaking film?
 What if the Beatles hadn’t taken a chance on that new sound everyone was calling rock and roll?
 What kind of world would we be living in?

 I almost gave up on my creative writing.
 For several years, I rarely wrote, other than the writing I had to do for work, which was technical or business writing.
-It was only by sheer luck that the company I worked for closed, forcing me to find some other path, and only by an odd combination of chance, drive, and a willingness to take risks did I return to my writing so that I could sit here years later amazed that now I make a living doing it.
+It was only by sheer luck that the company I worked for closed, forcing me to find some other path, and only by an odd combination of chance, drive, and a willingness to take risks did I return to my writing so that I could sit here years later amazed that now I make (part of) my living doing it.

 And I’m willing to take the dream a little further, do a little more.
 Whether it’s this year, next year, or in five years, the dream is mine, and I’m not giving up on it.

 If you don’t have time to write, then make time.

 You don’t have to sit down and write ten pages a day.
 In five minutes, you can jot down a few paragraphs.
 In fifteen, you can run off a page.
 Some days, you’ll get lucky and be able to steal an hour or two.
 Other days, you’ll have to crunch just to get a couple of minutes.